Skip to content

 • Whether or not the medical provider acted with gross negligence or malicious intent

-If you are interested in learning about the value of your specific claim, we invite you to reach out to our team at Amanda Demanda Law Group.
+If you are interested in learning about the value of your specific claim, we invite you to reach out to our team at Amanda Demanda Injury Lawyers.
 When you meet with us for a complimentary case evaluation, we can review the factors involved in your claim and provide more information regarding how much your claim may be worth.

 Give us a call at (305) 998-6953 or contact us online to schedule your free consultation with our team today.